Prompts Blend Requirements and Solutions: From Intent to Implementation: Acknowledgments

 \section{Acknowledgments}

-Perplexity.ai and Claude Sonnet 4.5 were used to critique drafts of the manuscript, refine hypotheses, and elicit feedback on different aspects of the conceptual model.
-Claude Sonnet 4.5 was used to classify information in prompts into the three areas of the triangle and generate the corresponding tables.
+Perplexity.ai and Claude Sonnet 4.5 and 4.6 were used to critique drafts of the manuscript, refine hypotheses, and elicit feedback on different aspects of the conceptual model.
+Claude Sonnet 4.6 was used to generate the scripts we used to prepare the dataset, to classify information in prompts into the three areas of the triangle, and to generate the corresponding tables.
 In addition, it created some of the text passages in this work.